0xsisu/CLOUDFRONT-WITH-WAF-PROTECTION/README.md

 * Cloudfront roll out
 *

-I hope you will enjoy following the updated version.
+I hope you will enjoy following my version.
 I had a lot of fun :).

 #### Goals
 Protecting network and host-level boundaries
 System security configuration and maintanance